Zellers: 2011–2013: Lease acquisitions by Target, liquidation and closures

 In March 2012, the first 50 Zellers stores were put in liquidation.
 This included all 39 Zellers stores slated to become Walmart outlets.
 By mid-June, the latter locations were closed to the public.
 On June 25, 2012, 17 more stores in Ontario were put in liquidation.

 The Hudson's Bay Company announced on July 26, 2012, that it would close most of the 64 remaining stores that were supposed to continue operating as Zellers outlets.
 A company spokesperson stated that these stores employ 6,400 people, or approximately 100 per location, range in size from 48,000 to 128,000 square feet and are mostly in small towns.
 The closings of these stores were to happen at the latest on March 31, 2013 which coincided with the deadline date the HBC had to vacate the sites acquired by Target.
 The HBC's main reason for closing the 64 remaining stores was due to Zellers lack of profitability.
 The HBC also remarked that it would not be viable to keep Zellers as an ongoing chain due to the geographical locations of the remaining 64 stores.
 The HBC did not exclude the possibility of keeping some stores open and converting them as The Bay or Home Outfitters outlets.

-After the deal with Target Corporation, HBC still a burden in half of the $226.4-million of Zellers lease obligations remaining through 2016, with the rent for 2012 alone being almost half of HBC's adjusted profit.
-With HBC preparing an initial public offering in late 2012, it either had terminated these liabilities with landlords at steep discounts or find new tenants to sublet the space.
+After the deal with Target Corporation, HBC still had a burden in half of the $226.4 million of Zellers lease obligations remaining through 2016, with the rent for 2012 alone being almost half of HBC's adjusted profit.
+With HBC preparing an initial public offering in late 2012, it either terminated these liabilities with landlords at steep discounts or found new tenants to sublet the space.

-The final closing Zellers stores started their liquidation sale on December 26, 2012 and the company stopped accepting returns on January 31, 2013.
+After HBC decided not to continue Zellers with the remaining 64 stores, these locations started their liquidation sale on December 26, 2012 and the company stopped accepting returns on January 31, 2013.
 Liquidators sold nearly all of Zellers merchandise, store fixtures and shopping carts at discounted prices.

 2013–2020: Liquidator

 In January 2013, HBC revised its strategy and decided to keep a total of three stores open under the Zellers banner after March 31, 2013.
+These locations no longer operated as discount department stores, but instead as liquidation outlets for sister chain The Bay.
+HBC communications manager Tiffany Bourré described these locations as featuring fashion apparel and a refined home product offering with more from other HBC banners.

-Originally these included the store at Place Bourassa in Montreal North, Quebec but it closed in early 2014.
-Replacing it was a previously closed Zellers in Nepean, Ontario, which reopened on April 3, 2014, keeping the number of stores at three.
-In September 2014, the last Zellers in Western Canada located at Semiahmoo Shopping Centre in Surrey, British Columbia was closed, leaving only two stores remaining nationwide: at Kipling Queensway Mall in Etobicoke, Ontario and Bells Corners in Nepean, Ontario.
+Originally, these included the store at Place Bourassa in Montreal North, Quebec, but it closed in early 2014.
+Replacing it was a previously closed Zellers in the Ottawa community of Nepean, which reopened on April 3, 2014, keeping the number of stores at three.
+In September 2014, the last Zellers in Western Canada, at Semiahmoo Shopping Centre in Surrey, British Columbia, was closed, leaving only two stores remaining nationwide: at Kipling Queensway Mall in Etobicoke, Ontario, and Bells Corners in Nepean, Ontario.
 Both locations were closed by January 26, 2020.